LibreHealthIO/lh-ehr/Documentation/8_ForDevelopers/LibreEHR_Directories.md

 Used in the creation of print to pdf

 **html2pdf**
-Used in the creation of print to pdf
+moved to /modules Used in the creation of print to pdf

 **js**
-Being done away with contents being migrated to public/assets in future versions
+Being done away with contents being migrated to /assets in future versions

 **openflashchart**
-Contains programs used for graphing items with in the code.
+ Moved to /modules Contains programs used for graphing items with in the code.

 **Phpseclib**
 Contains programs used in the creation of SSL certificates